 Catherine Gicheru is an International Center for Journalists Fellow working with Code for Africa’s Academy and Communities Programme.
 She is the pan-African lead of WanaData, a network of women data journalists and data scientists.
 Code for Africa is the continent’s largest network of indigenous civic technology and open data laboratories, with affiliate labs in 10 African countries and funded project partnerships in a further 12 countries.
 Gicheru is a veteran journalist with two of the leading media organizations in the region; she was the first woman bureau chief and the first female news editor of the Nation Media Group and was the founding editor of the daily newspaper, the Star.
 She co-founded PesaCheck, East Africa’s budget, and public finance fact-checking and verification initiative.
 Gicheru is a Nieman Fellow at Harvard University, a Reuters Institute Journalism fellow at Oxford University, and a 1992 IWMF Courage in Journalism award winner.

 Verena Glanos studied English language and literature, psychology, art and design.
 She joined broadcaster ZDF in 2005 and spent eight years as editor for the “logo!” children’s program.
-During this time, she published a number of books number of books for young readers explaining, for example, Germany’s national elections, and life before and after the Wall.
+During this time, she published a number of books for young readers explaining, for example, Germany’s national elections, and life before and after the Wall.
 In October 2017, she became the editor of ZDF’s new constructive documentary series “plan b”.

 Daniela Goeller is a German cultural manager, art historian and publicist.
 She has lived and worked in France and South Africa.
 2004-2007 she was the responsible editor of Photography Now in Paris and in 2012 she co-founded the non-profit urban dance organization Impilo Mapantsula in Johannesburg.
 She has been working for the Culture Counts Foundation since 2018 and leads the project “Studio Mozaïk” in Ivory Coast.”c